Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Playful, sociable, energetic

-The Aussiedoodle is a combination of a Poodle and Australian Shepherd parent, and it typically is a medium to large dog.
+The Aussiedoodle is a combination of a Poodle and an Australian Shepherd, typically a medium to large dog.
 Although intelligent, they can be stubborn, which can make training challenging.
 However, they are driven dogs, so finding what motivates your Aussiedoodle will help with training.
 They are often moderate to high shedders.
-This is a great breed combination if you’re interested in dog sports or live an active lifestyle.
+The Aussidoodle is if you’re interested in dog sports or live an active lifestyle.

 36. Irish Doodle (Irish Setter x Poodle)